-Hillary Clinton Faults Trump On Health Care And Lack Of Women Appointees
+Hillary Clinton Faults Trump On Health Care And Lack Of Female Appointees

 Politics

-Hillary Clinton Faults Trump On Health Care And Lack Of Women Appointees
+Hillary Clinton Faults Trump On Health Care And Lack Of Female Appointees

 Hillary Clinton criticized the lack of diversity in the Trump White House and the ill-fated Republican health care proposal in what were her most political public remarks since losing the November presidential election to Donald Trump.